 The Licensee shall properly operate and maintain the Certified Facilities and systems of treatment and control (and related appurtenances) that are installed and used by the Licensee to achieve compliance with these Conditions, as required by the final order of certification, these Conditions, or a post-certification amendment or modification.
 This provision includes the operation of backup or auxiliary facilities or similar systems when necessary to achieve compliance with the final order of certification, these Conditions, or a post-certification amendment or modification.
-Exceptions such as that during periods when natural gas or light oil is used for ignition, or as provided in 40 CFR 60 Subpart Da allow that the FGD system may be bypassed.

-[subsection 62-4.160(6), F.A.C.]
+[Rule 62-4.160(6), F.A.C.]

-XXX.
-RECORDS MAINTAINED AT THE FACILITY
+XXXII.
+RECORDS MAINTAINED

-A. These Conditions or a copy thereof shall be kept at the Site.

-B. Upon request, the Licensee shall furnish all records and plans required under Department rules.
-During enforcement actions, the retention period for all records will be extended automatically unless otherwise stipulated by the Department.

-C. The Licensee shall hold at the Site, or other location designated by these Conditions, records of all monitoring information, including all calibration and maintenance records and all original recordings for continuous monitoring instrumentation required by these Conditions, copies of all reports required by these Conditions, and records of all data used to complete the Application for this approval.
+A. These Conditions or a copy thereof shall be retained by the Licensee.B.
+The Licensee shall retain records of all monitoring information, including all calibration and maintenance records and all original strip chart recordings for continuous monitoring instrumentation required by these Conditions, copies of all reports required by these Conditions, and records of all data used to complete the Application for this approval.
 These materials shall be retained at least three (3) years from the date of the sample, measurement, report, or application unless otherwise specified by Department rule.

-D. Records of monitoring information shall include:
+C. Records of monitoring information shall include:

 1. the date, exact place, and time of sampling or measurements;